GACJ/complib-help/docs/methods/overview.md

 :   For methods with a single hunt bell, the combination of the work done above/below the hunt bell with an inverted copy of itself will give a double method, which may or may not have been named.

 Extensions
 :   Two methods at different stages are extensions of one another if they are related by any of the recognised **extension paths**.
-If the method can be extended using any of the recognised extension paths, all methods in the path will be listed up to stage Twenty-Four (see [Extensions](../advanced/extensions.md)).
+If the method can be extended using any of the recognised extension paths, methods in the path will be listed up to stage Twenty-Four (see [Extensions](../advanced/extensions.md)).

 Non-conforming extensions
 :   If two methods share the same name and class but are not related by any of the recognised extension paths, then they are **non-conforming extensions** of one another.
 A previously non-conforming extension may become a conforming extension in the event that: